OSGeo/PROJ/wince/msvc80/README.txt

 directly from Subversion repository:

 svn co https://wcelibcex.svn.sourceforge.net/svnroot/wcelibcex/trunk/ wcelibcex

+or as a source distribution package - wcelibcex-1.0.zip - from Download link.

 Next, you will find project file of static library for Visual C+ 2005 located in wcelibcex/msvc80.